pwnorbitals/IonSat-RFF/doc/tutorials/RTOS.md

 # FreeRTOS

-When it comes to using the wrappped FreeRTOS, the most important and useful features are the synchronization primitives, namely `RFF::Mutex` and `RFF::Semaphore`/`RFF::SemaphoreHolder`.
+When it comes to using the wrappped FreeRTOS, the most important and useful features are the synchronization primitives (namely `RFF::Mutex` and `RFF::Semaphore`/`RFF::SemaphoreHolder`) and timing primitives (`RFF::Timer`).
 Aside from this, access is given to the other RTOS features : `RFF::Queue`/`RFF::QueueSet` and `RFF::Task`.
 Those two last sets of features shouldn't really be needed when using the event-driven RFF features on embedded targets, but can be useful for demonstration purposes or for solving complex and intricate real-time problems.

 `RFF::Mutex` and `RFF::Semaphore` are actually two sides of the same coin.